WiFiPineapple/legacy-wifipineapple-wiki/pineapple.md

 # WiFi Pineapple MKV

-The WiFi Pineapple is a Wireless Pen-Test Drop Box, The current revision sports a 400Mhz Atheros AR9331 SoC, 16MB of ROM, 64MB of RAM and an onboard Realtek RTL8187L Chipset, aswell as MicroSD card support and 5 [DIP Switches](dip_switches.md).
+The WiFi Pineapple is a Wireless Pen-Test Drop Box, The current revision sports a 400Mhz Atheros AR9331 SoC, 16MB of ROM, 64MB of RAM and an onboard Realtek RTL8187L Chipset, as well as MicroSD card support and 5 [DIP Switches](dip_switches.md).

 ## Hardware